fhchl/dynax/README.md

 __This is WIP!__

-This package combines [JAX][jax], [Diffrax][diffrax], and [Equinox][equinox] for
-straight-forward simulation, fitting and linearization of dynamical systems.
-Main features
+This package allows for straight-forward simulation, fitting and linearization of dynamical systems by combing [JAX][jax], [Diffrax][diffrax], [Equinox][equinox], and [scipy.optimize][scipy].
+Its main features
 include:

-- estimation of ODE parameters and their covariance via nonlinear Least-Squares
+- estimation of ODE parameters and their covariance via the prediction-error method
 - estimation of linear ODE parameters via matching of transfer-functions
 - fitting with multiple shooting
 - input-output linearization of continuous-time input-affine systems with well-defined relative degree